 As lovers of street art, discovering new-to-us murals in the city is always a highlight of Philadelphia sightseeing.
 With the nation’s largest public arts program—Mural Arts Philadelphia—there are new pieces going up on the blank canvases of city buildings all the time.

-Mural Arts Philadelphia began as an anti-graffiti program and has continued over the decades to beautify different spaces around the city.
+Mural Arts began as an anti-graffiti program and has continued over the decades to beautify different spaces around the city.
 In its 35-year history, the program has been responsible for over 3000 murals, and 60–100 public art projects are added each year.
-That means that no matter which Philadelphia neighborhoods you visit, you’re likely to find something created by the Mural Arts Philadelphia artists (you might even see the one we contributed to in Fairmount Park).
+That means that no matter which neighborhoods you visit, you’re likely to find something created by the Mural Arts artists (you might even see the one we contributed to in Fairmount Park).

 If you’re interested in digging deep into the city’s street art culture, taking a mural tour is one of the best things to do when you visit Philadelphia.
 The Mural Arts program offers regular walking, biking, train, and vehicle tours of different neighborhoods and works of different themes.